Quality

 Test cases run sequentially to avoid overwhelming the target actor.
 One PPE charge covers the entire suite regardless of how many test cases you include.

-When to use the Test Runner
+When to use the Deploy Guard

 Tool 3: Cloud Staging ($0.50/run)